 Faster training of new employees who have access to a central source of truth

 With all these benefits, it’s hard to see why more banks aren’t investing in both customer-facing and employee knowledge bases.
-This isn’t a reason to remove your “contact us” function from your website, but a way to expand your organisation’s resources to help more customers.
+This isn’t a reason to remove your “contact us” function from your website, but a way to expand your organization’s resources to help more customers.

 Also, Check out our blog on Call center knowledge base